Reproduce

 • Terminate the FVP

-To close the FVP and terminate the emulation switch back to [0] 0:bash window in the tmux session by navigating using Ctrl-b + 0, and then terminating the FVP via Ctrl-c.
+To close the FVP and terminate the emulation switch back to [0] 0:bash window in the tmux session by navigating to the FVP window using Ctrl-b + w, and then terminating the FVP via Ctrl-c.

 Build